 Is learning a martial art or a bit of self defence a good idea for your gap year?
+Will taking self defence classes really increase your chances of staying safe when you travel?
 Well the problem is the answer isn’t exactly clear cut.
 Staying safe on your gap year involves far more than learning just a few martial arts moves, so this article asks if learning self defence before travelling is really a good idea.

 Alongside the questions of whether taking a gap year is safe, many first time backpackers also ask the question of whether they should learn a bit of self defence before they go in an effort to be better able to protect themselves.

 In the interests of fairness I do have to say I absolutely love martial arts of all varieties and think the study of Bushido is one of the best things anyone can do for themselves from a physical, mental and even spiritual perspective, so I may be a little biased in my views toward them.

 I have studied the martial arts myself my entire life, fuelled by 80s martial arts movies and personal heroes like Bruce Lee, Chuck Norris and Dolph Lundgren, and I have a fair understanding of just how deeply and profoundly they can affect your physical and mental growth, health and wellbeing.
 Starting with Goju Ryu Karate when I was 5 years old and leading up to Ju Jitsu and Judo as well when I was a little older (long before MMA claimed to invent cross training!)
 I have also studied numerous weapons arts including Sai Jutsu, Iaido and Kendo, as well as training in various local martial arts on my travels to gain a wider perspective of combat arts in general.

 So I genuinely do believe that the martial arts can be extremely beneficial and are an important aspect of keeping travellers safe on the road.